roryl/lucee-book/sqlrdbms.md

 ###Lucee Admin

-To configure a Datasource for your [Web Context](https://rorylaitila.gitbooks.io/lucee/content/lucee_context.html#web-context), or for all websites via the [Server Context](https://rorylaitila.gitbooks.io/lucee/content/lucee_context.html#server-context):
+To configure a Datasource for the [Web Context](https://rorylaitila.gitbooks.io/lucee/content/lucee_context.html#web-context), or for all websites via the [Server Context](https://rorylaitila.gitbooks.io/lucee/content/lucee_context.html#server-context):

 1. >log into the Lucee Admin and go to Datasources.